-Regular full time employees shall be eligible for the annual footwear subsidy of $100.00 per Department with appropriate medical documentation.
+Regular full time employees shall be eligible for the annual footwear subsidy of $150.00.

 If medical conditions necessitate special accommodations the employee must supply the Benefits Department with appropriate medical documentation.

-Agway of Ithaca and Famous Brands (Watkins Glen) will directly bill the College for the cost of one pair of safety or adequate footwear up to $100.00 per employee per year.
+Ithaca Agway & True Value (both locations) and Famous Brands (Watkins Glen), and RT 96 Power and Paddle will directly bill the College for the cost of one pair of safety or adequate footwear up to $150.00 per employee per year.
 Any additional cost will be paid for by the employee at the time of sale.

 Supervisors are responsible for ensuring that their employees have and wear the appropriate footwear in accordance with this policy.